Calendar

 • by far the fastest across town (6 minutes to the Harbor, 16 minutes to Bayview)

-• and it’ll utilize the heavily-underutilized existing metro crosstown tunnel - so virtually NO downtown disruption, and NO street-life-killing surface light rail.
+• the least disruptive - during construction and while operating.
+By utilizing the heavily-underutilized existing metro crosstown tunnel - it will ensure virtually NO downtown disruption during construction, and NO street-life-killing surface disruption once it’s running (unlike light rail).

 See your ECO team discussing the proposal on Maryland Public Television’ “State Circle” Program here (hit playlist, then look for 7/14/23 at 13:25).